ttswap/ttswap-doc/docs/README.md

       -
         title: Fee Sharing Based on Roles
         icon: 📊
-        details: Whether you’re a user, referrer, portal, LP, or token project — you get a share of the trading fees.
+        details: Whether you’re a user, referral, gate, LP, or token operator — you get a share of the trading fees.
 Everyone benefits and can participate.
       -
         title: Community-Driven, User-Governed Future
         icon: 👥